StackExchange/Stacks-Icons/README.md

 Afterwards, make sure you mark a new [GitHub Release](https://github.com/StackExchange/Stacks-Icons/releases/new) based on what has changed.

 This project follows [SemVer](https://semver.org/).
 Versions including breaking changes to the visual api (e.g. icon drastically changes design or is removed) or code api should be marked `major`.
 Versions including new features (such as a new or updated icon) should be marked `minor`.
 Everything else is a `patch` release.

+# License

+© Copyright 2025 Stack Exchange, Inc.

+Unless otherwise stated, the contents of this folder are licensed under the [Apache License, Version 2.0](./LICENSE.md)

+Unless required by applicable law or agreed to in writing, software distributed under the Apache License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+The Stack Overflow name and logo, and associated brand elements, are the protected property of Stack Exchange, Inc. Acceptable use of Stack Overflow trademarks is governed by: https://policies.stackoverflow.co/company/trademark-guidance/.
+All other use of Stack Overflow trademarks is prohibited without prior written authorization, including without limitation, any use suggesting unauthorized endorsement by or affiliation with Stack Overflow.